Quentinrezzo/Final-Project-Formula1/PROPOSAL.md

 This project aims to apply data science and machine learning techniques to predict which drivers will finish in the Top 10 (the points-scoring positions for the Drivers' Championship) and ideally estimate their likely finishing order in Formula 1 races.
 The motivation is to explore how effectively historical data can explain race outcomes and to test whether data-driven predictions align with pre-race betting market expectations.

 # Planned approach and technologies
-I will use the **Kaggle Formula 1 World Championship (1950–2024)** dataset, which provides detailed information on races, drivers, teams and other relevant variables.
+I will use the **Kaggle Formula 1 Race Data** dataset, which provides detailed information on races, drivers, teams and other relevant variables.

 The project will include:
 - Data cleaning and preparation using **Python**, **pandas**, and **NumPy**